-Drone operators have a legally responsible for damages they may cause – whether deliberate, accidental or through negligence.
+Drone operators are legally responsible for damages they may cause, whether it was done deliberately, accidentally or through negligence.
 Some legal responsibilities of drone operation and ownership:

-- Operator negligence – under the influence, distracted and/or inattentive operators and puts the public at risk.
+- Operator negligence – under the influence, distracted and/or inattentive operators put the public at risk.
 The more powerful the drone, the more risk imposed.

 - Defective or malfunctioning equipment – owner/manufacturer could be liable if the defective equipment leads to personal property damage and/or injury.